vimlet/eon/docs/md/tutorial/[1]Quick  Start.md

 </head>
 ```

-One a component is imported it can be used as any other html element.
+Once a component is imported it can be used as any other html element.

 ```[html]
 <body>